childlike wonder

 stripes of time, slice of life

 For this piece, I wanted to honor my grandfather, who I called Baba.
 There is a mockingbird in the center of the artwork, with an orange peel wrapping around it.
 This represents me holding onto Baba's memory and presence.
 My grandpa was Israeli, served in the army, and lived in Israel.
 Oranges are a common fruit in Israel, and the color orange represents the idea of mourning a loss in Middle Eastern culture.
 He also used to wear shirts with grey and white stripes all the time.
 After he passed away, my family and I started seeing a mockingbird flying around us constantly, and we haven't stopped seeing it since.
 We believe it's a sign from him because of the similarity between the stripes on the shirts he used to wear and the stripes on the mockingbird's wings.
 Mockingbirds also symbolize innocence, and when Baba passed away, I was just a little girl in elementary school who couldn't fully process this sad event.
-In this piece, I hand-stitched every fabric segment and every bead onto a piece of raw canvas.
+In this piece, I hand-stitched every fabric segment and every bead onto a piece of raw canvas layered with fabric.
 This is inspired by Billie Zangewa, who hand-stitched pieces of fabric to make art that portrayed her life.

 35.5’’ x 27’’